adlnlp/StockEmotions/README.md

 ## Topic Modeling and Data Creation
 <p align="left"><img src="./img/2_topic_model.png" style="max-width: 70%;"></p>

 We conduct topic representations using BERTopic to understand whether the curated data represents emotions and to establish the sampling strategy for annotation.
-The annotation process refers to our paper.

 ## Multivariate Time Series
 <p align="left"><img src="./img/5_timeseries_model.png" style="max-width: 40%;"></p>

 We implement a Temporal Attention LSTM with bidirectional encoder representations from transformers (BERT).
-We will share more models and ablation testing results for further research.
+We will share more experiment results and ablation testing results for further research.

 ## Citation